 It is necessary to determine the implementation plan, and there are 2 options as follows:

-Freeze content | Hot content |
+Freeze content |

 Stop the running server (freeze the server for a while), backup the database, restore to a new environment, then upgrade the database with the upgrade code.
 Finally, restore that database to production. | Upgrade source code and files directly on live production, then run upgrade live database.
-At this point, it is necessary to have a team ready for bug fixes right away if something goes wrong. |

 1.3.
 Here are some advices for developers